Skip to content

 Customization

 If you need to customize the module installation process, optionally you can create a script in the installer named customize.sh.
 This script will be sourced (not executed) by the module installer script after all files are extracted and default permissions and secontext are applied.
-This is very useful if your module require additional setup based on the device ABI, or you need to set special permissions/secontext for some of your module files.
+This is very useful if your module requires additional setup based on the device ABI, or you need to set special permissions/secontext for some of your module files.

 If you would like to fully control and customize the installation process, declare SKIPUNZIP=1 in customize.sh to skip all default installation steps.
 By doing so, your customize.sh will be responsible to install everything by itself.

-The customize.sh script runs in APatch's BusyBox ash shell with "Standalone Mode" enabled.
+The customize.sh script runs in APatch's BusyBox ash shell with Standalone Mode enabled.
 The following variables and functions are available:

 Variables